Tyrrrz/CliFx/Readme.md

 | IConsole                 | Singleton | Provides interaction with the console.                                          |
 | ICommandMiddleware       | Singleton | Represents an async continuation for the next task to execute in the pipeline.  |

-Additionally, every directive, middleware, and command is registered using its interface (`IDirective` or `ICommand`) implementation class with a lifetime set ot `Transient`.
+Additionally, every directive, middleware, and command is registered using its interface (`IDirective`, `ICommandMiddleware`, and `ICommand`, respectively) implementation class with a lifetime set ot `Singleton`.
 Thus, it is possible to get an enumeration/list of all directives or commands.

 Services can be registerd using `ConfigureServices` or `UseStartup`.